gwendalminguy/gwendalminguy/README.md

 ## 💫 About Me

-Fairly new to the developper community!
+Fairly new to the programming world!

-As a curious and avid learner, I recently joined the programming world, and started studying at [Holberton School](https://www.holbertonschool.com) in early 2025.
+As a curious and avid learner, I recently joined the developer community, and started studying at [Holberton School](https://www.holbertonschool.com) in early 2025.
 After three months working on basics and low-level programming, I'm currently learning higher level languages, aiming to get a grasp on front-end and back-end for web development.

 ## 💻 Technologies